-2. Accreditation Status
+2 Accreditation Status

-In Australia, accreditation to this Standard is provided by the Joint Accreditation System - Australia and New Zealand (JASANZ).
+In Australia and New Zealand, the Joint Accreditation System - Australia and New Zealand (JASANZ) provides Certification Bodies with accreditation to conduct audits to this Standard.
 BSI holds accreditation for this standard with JASANZ and your certificate will display the JASANZ logo.

-BSI and its auditors are routinely audited by JASANZ.
+JASANZ routinely conducts audits of BSI and its auditors.

-3. The Certification Process
+3 The Certification Process